 - Schedule unstructured time into the day.
-Insert some boredom into your child’s day so you can guide them toward playing creatively.
+Insert some time without any planned activities into your child’s day so you can guide them toward playing creatively.